 The rare macroscopic post: If you need to control the macroscopic motion of a digital camera consider Dynamic Perception.
 They used to be a DIY forum and in that spirit they still sell individual parts along with full pre-made systems.
 Better yet a lot of what they do is open-source.

 We’ve covered making your own syringe pumps before, but we’d like to draw your attention to this amazing write up by DropletKitchen to make push-only syringe pumps.
-Since this is the second post from DropletKitchen, consider perusing their various projects.
+Check out DropletKitchen, on their GitHub showing their various projects.